mrdago/MMM-Pimatic/README.md

 ## Using the module

-Pimatic devices of interest for the notification board need to be defined in file`config/config.js`.
+Pimatic devices of interest for the notification board need to be defined in the MagicMirror config file`config/config.js`.
 The following example include three devices.
 ```javascript
 {
 	module: 'MMM-Pimatic',